h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/utils/Operation.rst

 .. java:method:: public static boolean needsNotVoidValue(String operation)
    :outertype: Operation

-   Needs not void value.
+   Tells if a operations needs to be provided a not-void value.

    :param operation: the operation
-   :return: true, if successful
+   :return: true, if the operation doesn't accept void values